 Fazana in Istria has been welcoming holidaymakers for decades and they seem to know just what the punter needs.
 Ever since the adjacent Brijuni islands managed to clear up their mosquito infestation and become a health resort for those with film-star girlfriends and big bank accounts, Fazana has been cashing in on their local luck.
 Boat rides to Brijuni have always set sail from Fazana so the towns-folk got in on the act and started feeding and watering the waiting or docking tourists.
 Eventually, word spread and Fazana became a nice little holiday spot in its own right, regardless of whether you were the president of Yugoslavia or not.

-Fazana – What To Do And See.
+What To Do In Fazana, Croatia.
 A NUTSHELL GUIDE

 It will take all of half an hour to do a loop of this pretty little Istrian town.
 But although it might be small, I guarantee you will want to linger.